frncscode/Rusty-Tetris/README.md

 rustup target add wasm32-unknown-unknown
 ```

-Choose a live-server runner of your choice and run the index.html file
-It should connect to the built wasm package prebuilt when I upload this
+This installs the wasm packages needed to run this thing
-If that does not work then run the following command
+After that runs successfully run the following command

 ```
 cargo build --target wasm32-unknown-unknown
 ```

+This should build the package

+Finally chose a live server runner of your choise and run the index.html file